 As with all supplements, they are NOT all created equal.
 Some are filled with preservatives, chemicals, fillers and many more nasties and if it is something you need to take long term then just think of how detrimental it would be to keep filling your body with rubbish.
 Many of these will have names that are unrecognisable so you don’t really know what you are putting in your body, or the potential side effects of this added junk.

 Always buy from reputable companies and brands.
 Here I have sourced out what I think is good quality l-glutamine

 Trusted Brand – Amazon: SOLGAR 500mg L- GLUTAMINE CAPSULES

 Possible Side Effects:

-It is important to always read labels.
-Side effects are pretty rare and usually only occur when too much is taken, and generally mild, but may include stomach aches and cramps, nausea, vomiting, mild skin rash, dizziness, itching and headache.
+It is important to ALWAYS read labels.
+Side effects are pretty rare and usually only occur when too much is taken, but are generally mild and may include stomach aches and cramps, nausea, vomiting, mild skin rash, dizziness, itching and headache.
 If these occur then you should stop taking the supplement and consult your doctor who may suggest a different dosage, or to stop completely.